libp2p/docs/content/concepts/transports/webrtc.md

 ### Coming soon: Browser-to-Browser

-Eventually, libp2p will have support for two-way communication between two browsers in real-time.
+Eventually, libp2p will have support for communication between two browsers in real-time.

 The technical specification and initial implementations of WebRTC